ryanallen/words-of-my-perfect-teacher/README.md

 see [New Tradition](#new-tradition).

 ## Nihilism
-*chad par lta ba*, Skt. *vibhava drsti*, materialism, the view which denies the existence of past and future lives, the principle of cause and effect, and so on.
+*chad par lta ba*, Skt. *vibhava dṛṣṭi*, materialism, the view which denies the existence of past and future lives, the principle of cause and effect, and so on.

 ## Nine Expanses
 *klong dgu*, nine subdivisions of the Expanse Section (*klong sde*) in the teachings of the [Great Perfection](#great-perfection).